ted2020/MovieLens-Recommender-Systems/README.md

-        top 20 movies with highest number of ratings ratings given from most to least and their proportions movie genre count by year and by count order ratings by release year and rate year (defined below) mean ratings of each genre
-        visual inspection vs data: which genre to produce? what week day the most people go to and mean rating is higher?
+        top 20 movies with highest number of ratings ratings given from most to least and their proportions movie genre count by year and by count order ratings by release year and rate year (defined above) mean ratings of each genre and standard deviations visual inspection vs data: which genre to produce? what week day the most people go to and mean rating is higher?
 (Quora Thread) correlation outputs and inference